eksctl-io/eksctl/userdocs/src/usage/container-runtime.md

 # Define Container Runtime

-For AL2 ( AmazonLinux2 ) AMIs it's possible to set container runtime to `containerd`.
+For AL2 ( AmazonLinux2 ) and Windows AMIs, it's possible to set container runtime to `containerd`.

 ## Un-managed Nodes